 How can ototoxicants be identified in the workplace?

 Research bodies have concluded that current studies do not provide enough robust evidence to be able to publish a dose-effect combined relationship of noise with ototoxicants.
 Neither The Control of Substances Hazardous to Health Regulations (CoSHH) 2002 nor the Workplace Exposure Limits (EH40/2005) refer to ototoxicity.
 It’s therefore highly unlikely, for commercial reasons, that manufacturers will warn of ototoxicity on their products.
-This makes ototoxicants difficult to identify and therefore applying methods of risk control.
+This makes ototoxicants difficult to identify and therefore to apply methods of risk control.
 The best clue for ototoxicity would be to look out for the word neurotoxic on the product labelling or the safety data sheets.

 How do you reduce the aggravation of hearing loss with ototoxicants present?